16 Nov 2021 Year 3 Athletics - Hurdles https://t.co/6ezq55DCgc

 Salterlee’s Sporting Achievements

 Celebrating children’s achievements is an essential part of raising the profile and importance of sport.
-The sporting achievements children have received either in or out of school will be celebrated in the gold book assemblies.
+The sporting achievements children have received either in or out of school will be celebrated.
 If your child has a sporting achievement they would like to share, whether it be a competition win, player of the match trophy, badge or certificate, please bring these achievements to school on a Friday where they will be shared in Gold Book Assembly.
 As well as congratulating your child, your child could hopefully encourage and inspire others to become more active!